araobp/odl-app/doc/CHAPTER2.md

 Recommendation 2:

-But, wait!
-What if you like Python or Golang to develop your SDN controller?
-In this case, OSGi becomes meaningless and another choice is to use a PaaS infrastructure and chose your favorite pubsub or MQ (Redis, RabbitMQ, ActiveMQ etc) and database (SQL or NoSQL).
+Given that part of SDN software engineers are migrating to Golang community these days, what if you like Python or Golang to develop your SDN controller?
+In this case, Java-olny OSGi becomes meaningless and another choice is to use a PaaS infrastructure and chose your favorite pubsub or MQ (Redis, RabbitMQ, ActiveMQ etc) and database (SQL or NoSQL).
 PaaS also supports rolling update and load balancer capabilites required for a commercial deployment.

 ```
 [Feature]  [Feature]  [Feature]